Dathalind/dathalind.github.io/_posts/2023-11-11-fake-winrar.md

 >> HKLM\SYSTEM\ControlSet001\Services\bam\State\UserSettings\S-1-5-21-1248556568-55694383-3693071177-1001\\Device\HarddiskVolume2\Users\dath\Desktop\winrarfake.exe

 ### Wireshark
 Lots of get requests over http traffic, tcp traffic is all garbled up.
 No post requests as of yet.
 Seems to be intended to pull down certificates.
-May have to check and see what this does when executing on the internet.
-Killed inetsim, the process is still on desktop, will shutdown and see if anything unusual happens.
+Killed inetsim, the process is still on desktop, initiated restart to see if the file disappears.

 > Certificate pop-up after reboot:

 ![CertPopUp](https://github.com/Dathalind/dathalind.github.io/blob/main/assets/img/fake_winrar/winrarcertpopup.png?raw=true)

 Ran process again to see if anything would come up in wireshark.
-Lets reset and see if Fake-Net picks up anything.
+Restarted and booted up `Fake-Net-NG` to see if this tool would pick up any new network traffic.

-Still not seeing a whole lot, see some DNS requests to microsoft related domains, some ICMP pings.
+- Still not seeing a whole lot, we see some DNS requests to microsoft related domains, some ICMP pings.

 ## Advanced Static Analysis